-With regard to Ms. Padron and Ms. Bian, it does not appear that they have a voting conflict of interest under Section (v) of the County Ethics Code because they will not be directly affected by the vote and they do not have any of the enumerated relationships with an entity affected by the vote.
+It does not appear that Ms. Perdomo has a voting conflict of interest under Section (v) of the County Ethics Code because she would not be directly affected by the vote and she does not have any of the enumerated relationships with an entity affected by the vote.

-Additionally, Section 2-11.1(x) of the County Ethics Code, commonly referred to as the Reverse Two-Year Rule, which bars County employees from participating in contract-related duties on behalf of the County with a former employer for a period of two years following termination of the employment relations, would not apply to Ms. Padron and Ms. Bian since Ms. Padron stopped working for B&N over thirty years ago, and Ms. Bian stopped working for CSI about four years ago.
+Additionally, Section 2-11.1(x) of the County Ethics Code, commonly referred to as the Reverse Two-Year Rule, which bars County employees from participating in contract-related duties on behalf of the County with a former employer for a period of two years following termination of the employment relations, would not apply to Ms. Perdomo since she stopped working for JE over eight years ago.
 See INQ 17-174, INQ 17-183, and INQ 18-229.